easegress-io/easegress/doc/user_cases/aggregator.md

 ## Background

 * API aggregation is a pattern to aggregate multiple individual requests into a single request.
-This pattern is useful when a client must make multiple calls to different backend systems to perform an operation.[1]
+This pattern is useful when a client must make multiple calls to different backend systems to operate.[1]
 * Easegress provides a filter called `APIAggregator` in pipeline this useful feature.

 ## API aggregator

 * Reusing exist pipelines for an API request.
-* Easy to intergrate with other filter such as rateLimiter.
+* Easy to integrate with other filters such as RateLimiter.

 ## Example

 ### Scenario 1: Run an aggregator in pipeline

 1. We have three pipelines in the default namespace, called  `pipeline-demo`,  `pipeline-demo1`, and  `pipeline-demo2`.
-We want to call these three pipeline and combine their response together with one request.
+We want to call these three pipeline and combine their response with one request.
 `pipeline-demo` will return `{"mega":"ease"}` in HTTP response body.
 `pipeline-demo1` will return `{"hello":"world"}`.
 `pipeline-demo2` will return `{"hello":"new world"}`.